OpenNebula/docs/source/management_and_operations/network_management/manage_vnets.rst

 Virtual Networks
 ================

-A Host is connected to one or more networks that are available to the VMs through bridges.
+Commonly a Host is connected to one or more networks that are available to the VMs through bridges.
 OpenNebula allows the creation of Virtual Networks by mapping them on top of the physical ones.

 Virtual Network Definition
 ================================================================================